 If a completed thesis is submitted, and is acceptable to the department, the student can be readmitted in order to defend the thesis.
-Students who have been withdrawn in good standing should be aware that they may be required to complete additional course work before being permitted to proceed to a defense of the thesis.
-In all cases, the department must first declare that the submitted thesis is ready for defense before the student will be readmitted.
+Students who have been withdrawn in good standing should be aware that they may be required to complete additional course work before being permitted to proceed to a defensedefence of the thesis.
+In all cases, the department must first declare that the submitted thesis is ready for defensedefence before the student will be readmitted.
 Students can only be readmitted to defend at the beginning of the academic term.

-At the time of readmission to defend, the student will be required to pay a fee (equivalent to one term's tuition at the current part-time level 5 rate - see section 5.1) to compensate for the costs of the defense and subsequent processing of the thesis.
+At the time of readmission to defend, the student will be required to pay a fee (equivalent to one term's tuition at the current part-time level 5 rate - see section 5.1) to compensate for the costs of the defensed effence and subsequent processing of the thesis.
+If a student needs more than one term to complete they should be re-admitted to program and pay regular fees until all the program requirements are complete.